Payroll services Spain

-Our cost calculator for self employees is an Excel, which is made up of different values, which help us understand how to calculate what will be the fee and the minimum contribution base for the self employee.
+Our Spain Self Employee Calculator is an Excel, which is made up of different values, which help us understand how to calculate, what will be the fee and the minimum contribution base for the self employee.

 This calculator is very simple to use, you must enter your annual income and the estimated expenses that you will pay.

 In this way, you will obtain the monthly Social Security fee and the minimum contribution base.

 Let Our Experience Be Your Guide

 Registering as self-employed in Spain is a procedure that can generate a lot of confusion.

 This becomes even more noticeable with the new reform of the selfemployed worker’s regime.
 Last July, the “real decreto 13/2022, of July 26” was approved, establishing a new contribution system for the selfemployed or self-employed workers.

 From reduced fees to contributions based on annual net income, our calculator will shed a little light on this topic to make it easier for you to understand the scope of the changes.